The Story of Ferdinand

 What's the story?

-Ferdinand is a bull who would rather smell the flowers than fight.
+Ferdinand is a bull who'd rather smell the flowers than fight.
 Despite the urgings of an enthusiastic group of banderilleros and picadors, and a hopelessly vain matador, Ferdinand chooses serenity over fierceness.
-Munro Leaf's timeless story, coupled with Robert Lawson's expressive pen-and-ink drawings, have made Ferdinand a true classic.

 Is it any good?